ddorn/alakajam-chaos/road.md

 Made some nice looking html/css to surround the game.

 ## 11:30

+I started looking for a way to generate audio and found sfxr which looks perfect for the sound effect, making music seems harder though, plus I can't find a good create to play music on web.

+## 12:00

 But now it is time to implement powerups !